TylerMathis/ThreadSafeHashmap/README.md

 ## Testing

 When adding new code, please supply tests in a file called `Test<feature>.cpp`, utilizing assertions for invariants.
 Run your tests with `make test`.

+## Benchmarking

+When adding new code, please supply sequential vs threaded benchmarks in a file called `Bench<feature>.cpp`, utilizing the `chrono` namepsace for timing utilities and reporting time in `ms`.
+Run your benchmarks with `make bench`.